Pratham0667/Pratham0667/README.md

 > 💡 *“Discipline is my default mode.”*
 > ⚔️ *“No zero days — every line of code counts.”*
 > 🔥 *“When I don’t feel like working, that’s when I train the hardest.”*
-> 🦁 * "1% better than every day "*
+> 🦁 *“1% better every day.”*

 ---